 In most departments of this college, several academic options are offered within each degree program.
 Some programs of study are oriented toward graduate work, and others toward engineering practice.

-Aerospace engineering sciences prepare students for successful and rewarding careers in aerospace and other high-tech industries, national research laboratories, government services, and academia.
+Aerospace engineering sciences prepares students for successful and rewarding careers in aerospace and other high-tech industries, national research laboratories, government services, and academia.
 This program provides students unique opportunities to develop in-depth technical knowledge, effective communication skills, and a systems engineering perspective that enables them to develop creative solutions to complex problems.
 The curriculum encompasses core aerospace subjects including fluids, thermodynamics, dynamics, orbital mechanics, structures, and systems; design of air and space vehicles; and exciting multidisciplinary applications including bioastronautics, unmanned systems, remote sensing, and GPS.

 Applied mathematicians have the expertise and mathematical sophistication necessary to make contributions in a wide variety of fields, including scientific computation, actuarial science, financial modeling, and most areas of science and engineering that have a mathematical basis.